SanjeevGO123/iris/README.md

 The function sigmoid(z) computes the sigmoid function, which maps any real-valued number to a value between 0 and 1.
 This function is used to calculate the probability that an input example belongs to the positive class in binary classification.

 The function reglrCost(theta, X, y, lambda_s) computes the cost function for logistic regression with regularization.
 The inputs are the parameters theta, the feature matrix X, the target vector y, and the regularization parameter lambda_s.
 The cost function is calculated as the negative log-likelihood of the training data plus a regularization term.
 The regularization term is used to shrink the parameters towards zero, which helps to prevent overfitting.
 The cost function is minimized using the TNC optimization algorithm.
+TNC stands for Truncated Newton Algorithm.
+It is an optimization algorithm used to find the minimum of a function with constraints.
+In the context of logistic regression, TNC is used to minimize the cost function with respect to the model parameters, subject to the constraint that the parameters are non-negative.

+TNC is a derivative-based optimization algorithm that approximates the Hessian matrix of the cost function using a limited-memory BFGS update.
+The algorithm is called "truncated" because it limits the step size of the search direction to satisfy the constraints.
+This helps to ensure that the optimization process does not violate the constraints.

+TNC is a popular optimization algorithm for logistic regression because it is efficient and can handle a large number of features.
+It is also suitable for problems where the cost function is non-convex or has multiple local minima.

 The function rg(theta, X, y, lambda_s) computes the gradient of the cost function with respect to the parameters theta.
 The gradient is calculated as the derivative of the cost function with respect to theta, plus a regularization term.
 The gradient is used by the optimization algorithm to update the parameters.